Table of contents: Automatic washing installations ↓ Hand wash ↓ Washing with high pressure cleaning… ↓

 - Wash the car with a sponge from top to bottom.

-- Shampoo should be used only in exceptional cases.
+- Use shampoo only in exceptional cases.

 - Rinse the car with water.

-When washing by hand, first soak the dirt with plenty of water, and then rinse it off as best as possible.
+When washing by hand, first soak the dirt with plenty of water and then rinse it off as best as possible.

-Wheels, sills, etc. wash last.
+Wheels, thresholds, etc. are washed last.
 Use a different sponge to wash them.

 Carefully

-Washing with high pressure cleaners
+Washing with high pressure cleaning devices

 - Follow the high pressure cleaner manufacturer's instructions.